lionel-k/innovate-257/README.md

 This platform is mainly for education access, mentorship, personal development, career prep, and a carrefour for opportunities destined for Burundian students and young professionals.

 ## How can you contribute ?
+Are you a student or professional in Science, Engineering, Technology and Math?
+Do you want to be at the forefront of Innovation in your field and use your skills to develop Burundi?
+Do you want to be part of a network of high-achieving, motivated and innovating group of Burundian students and professionals?
+Then, you should join Innovate 257.

+Fill out [this form](https://goo.gl/forms/5S1PQclwghB2kKhi2):  and get access to a vibrant community of innovators, leaders, entrepreneurs excited to bring change in their community.